Hifa12/Colour-Editor/README.md

   * pandas
   * os
 ### Instructions
-* To run this project, download the ZIP file and run the python script (colour_editor.py) in the terminal.
+* To run this project, download the ZIP file and run the python script (colour_editor.py) in the console.
 ```
 cd ~/path/to/script
 sudo python3 colour_editor.py
 #must type sudo as administrator access needed to alter the image, this prompts user to enter their password before running the script
 ```
-* Upon running the script, a window containing the original image will be displayed, click anywhere on the image to obtain the RGB values and colour name (displayed in the terminal).
+* Upon running the script, a window containing the original image will be displayed, click anywhere on the image to obtain the RGB values and colour name (displayed in the console).
 * Press 'r', 'g' or 'b' on your keyboard to save a new image with R, G or B values maximized, respectively.
-* The new image will open in a new window, click anywhere on the image to obtain RGB values and colour name (displayed in the terminal).
+* The new image will open in a new window, click anywhere on the image to obtain RGB values and colour name (displayed in the console).

 I have included the image I used in the application (colours.jpg) and the images I got after maximizing the R value (r_result.jpg), G value (g_result.jpg) and B value (b_result.jpg).